"The caterpillar does all the work, but the butterfly gets all the publicity."

 "What are mushrooms good for?

-Mushrooms are not only delicious and versatile in the kitchen, but they also offer a myriad of benefits for your physical, emotional, and spiritual well-being…and beyond the body!!!
+Mushrooms are not only delicious and versatile in the kitchen, but they also offer a myriad of benefits for:

 From supporting your immune system to expanding your consciousness, mushrooms are truly nature's gift to humanity and to our planet and cosmos.